uwsupercs201/ProgrammingAssignment1/README.md

 However, if the object is moving with speed $v$ relative to the observer, then its energy is
 $$E_v = \frac{mc^2}{\sqrt{1 - v^2 / c^2}}.$$

-The difference between these two energy levels, $E_t=E_v - E_0$, is the *energy needed to impart speed v m/s to an object of mass m kilograms starting from rest*.
+The difference between these two energy levels, $$E_t=E_v - E_0$$, is the *energy needed to impart speed v m/s to an object of mass m kilograms starting from rest*.
 Energy is measured in Joules (J).

 ### Your Assignment:

 Create a Java class called `Energy` which prompts the user to enter a rest mass and a speed, and then computes and prints how much energy it would take to get that mass up to that speed.
-NOTE: This is asking for $E_t$.
+NOTE: This is asking you to compute $E_t$.
 Example:

 ```
 Enter a rest mass (in kilograms): 10